9 Horrible Exercises You Should Never Do [And What To Do Instead]

 Why The Smith Machine is Bad For You

-- The fixed bar path does not allow natural range of motion of barbell exercises
+- The fixed bar path does not allow a natural range of motion of barbell exercises

 - Removes the elements of needing to stabilize the weights in functional barbell exercises

 - Risk of injury increases as the fix bar path forces your body into suboptimal positions